adsweet/louse_genomes/README.md

 ### d. sepfiles.pl
 This script separates each locus into its own file.
 These files can then be aligned with standard multiple sequence alignment software (e.g. MAFFT)

+## Related scripts

-### e. fixnames.py and fixnamesloop.sh
+### fixnames.py and fixnamesloop.sh
-These scripts change the FASTA headers in the locus files from sepfiles.pl by removing the locus names (>SAMPLE_NAME.LOCUS to >SAMPLE_NAME).
+These scripts change the FASTA headers in alignment files by removing the locus names (>SAMPLE_NAME.LOCUS to >SAMPLE_NAME).
 As a result, all sequences from the same individual will have the same FASTA header.
 This is necessary for creating concatenated alignments or summarizing gene trees.

+### atram_mt.sh
+This shell script will run aTRAM to assemble loci using various library fractions.
+Primarily, use this script to assemble mitochondrial genes.